 Witnesses can play a key role in infringement cases where complex technical matters must be analysed and clarified.
-The new Civil Procedure Rules, effective as of January 1 2016, have introduced important changes regarding the involvement of witnesses in procedures.
+The Civil Procedure Rules, which became effective on 1 January 2016, have introduced important changes regarding the involvement of witnesses in procedures.
 Specifically, each party may present five sworn affidavits to prove its own argumentation and three sworn affidavits in rebuttal.
 After the judge has assessed the submitted affidavits, a formal court hearing takes place and the judge decides the case based on the provided evidence.
 If the judge deems it absolutely necessary, he or she may select one of the persons who provided a sworn affidavit to provide oral testimony before the court.
 In such cases, cross-examination of witnesses is permitted.
 Each party's witness is expected to testify on all facts of the case.
-Each party's counsel may crossexamine the other party's witness; the court may also address questions to the witnesses.
+Each party's counsel may cross-examine the other party's witness; the court may also address questions to the witnesses.